Ensuring High Quality Career Development for Every Hawkeye

 • Developed and implemented strategies to promote the portal across campus

-• Met with collegiate and departmental stakeholders to identify partnership opportunities
+• Met with more than 75 collegiate and departmental stakeholders to identify partnership opportunities

 • Put together My Career Path webpage for career center website